-Pierre Bélanger is Associate Professor of Landscape Architecture and Co-Director of the Master in Design Studies (MDes) Program in Urbanism, Landscape, and Ecology at Harvard University’s Graduate School of Design.
-Cross-appointed with the Department of Landscape Architecture and the Advanced Studies Program, Bélanger teaches and coordinates graduate courses at the intersection of ecology, infrastructure, media and urbanism in the interrelated fields of design, communications, planning and engineering.
+Pierre Bélanger is Associate Professor of Landscape Architecture at Harvard University’s Graduate School of Design.
+In the Department of Landscape Architecture, Bélanger teaches and coordinates graduate courses at the intersection of ecology, infrastructure, media and urbanism in the interrelated fields of design, communications, planning and engineering.
 With a multimedia approach and cross-scalar approach to design in both research and practice, his core interests lie at the convergence of the study of territory, ecology, and power.

 In response to the inertia of urban planning and the overexertion of civil engineering in public works today, Bélanger’s contribution to the field of “landscape infrastructure” has been shared and developed in collaboration with governments, professionals and academics worldwide.
 Vis-à-vis the complexities, magnitudes and indeterminacies of urban change, Bélanger’s core commitment lies in the agency of landscape architecture and the field of landscape to redefine the morphology of urban infrastructure and future of urban land in design, research, pedagogy and practice.